Plazarama/plazarama.github.io/_posts/2015-10-20-background-technology-II.md

 This is basically what you need to start, but you can search for more plugins in internet or in the [Package Control website](https://packagecontrol.io/).

+#The project management & communication

+For managing the project and communicate between the team we are going to use this software:

+## Organize: Trello

+[Trello](trello.com) is a plataform where you can create a board